-- 10. The approved scheme of landscaping scheme shall be implemented before the first occupation of any part of the development or in accordance with a programme agreed previously with the local planning authority.
-Any newly planted trees or plants forming part of the approved scheme which, within a period of 5 years from the completion of the planting, are removed, damaged, destroyed or die shall be replaced in the next appropriate planting season with others of similar size and species. - 11.
-Prior to the commencement of any development, a surface water drainage scheme, based on the hierarchy of drainage options in the National Planning Practice Guidance with evidence of an assessment of the site conditions shall be submitted to and approved in writing by the Local Planning Authority.
+- 10. Prior to the commencement of any development, a surface water drainage scheme, based on the hierarchy of drainage options in the National Planning Practice Guidance with evidence of an assessment of the site conditions shall be submitted to and approved in writing by the Local Planning Authority.
 The surface water drainage scheme must be in accordance with the Non-Statutory Technical Standards for Sustainable Drainage Systems (March 2015) or any subsequent replacement national standards.
 Foul and surface water shall be drained on separate systems and in the event of surface water draining to the public surface water sewer, details of the flow rate and means of control shall be submitted.
 The scheme shall include details of on-going management and maintenance of the surface water drainage system to be installed.
-The development shall be completed in accordance with the approved details and retained and maintained as such thereafter. - 12.
+The development shall be completed in accordance with the approved details and retained and maintained as such thereafter. - 11.
 Prior to the first occupation of any of the dwellings hereby approved, details of a scheme for external lighting to serve the development shall be submitted to and approved in writing by the Local Planning Authority.
 The details shall include a scale plan indicating the location of the lighting to be installed, a LUX contour plan indicating the levels of light spillage and scaled elevations of lighting columns/supporting structures.
-The external lighting scheme shall be implemented in accordance with the approved details prior to the first occupation of any of the dwellings and shall be retained as such thereafter. - 13.
-Notwithstanding the details submitted with the planning application, no development shall commence until the following details have been submitted to and approved in writing by the Local Planning Authority: - scaled plans showing the elevations of the development into which noise attenuation measures are to be installed, including those properties adjacent to the southern (adjacent to the Canal), western (adjacent to commercial uses) and northern (fronting Higher Wharf Street) boundaries of the site - manufacturer's specifications of the glazing and trickle vents to be installed within the openings of the units in the above locations.
+The external lighting scheme shall be implemented in accordance with the approved details prior to the first occupation of any of the dwellings and shall be retained as such thereafter. - 12.
+Notwithstanding the details submitted with the planning application, no development shall commence until the following details have been submitted to and approved in writing by the Local Planning Authority: - scaled plans showing the elevations of the development into which noise attenuation are to be installed, including those properties adjacent to the southern (adjacent to the Canal), western (adjacent to commercial uses) and northern (fronting Higher Wharf Street) boundaries of the site - manufacturer's specifications of the glazing and trickle vent to be installed within the openings of the units in the above locations.